 Al Shabaab Leadership Profiles

-Al Shabaab is a radical Islamist militant group that controls most of southern and central Somalia.
-The group is fighting an insurgency against the UN-backed Transitional Federal Government (TFG), which is based in Somalia’s capital, Mogadishu.
-Al Shabaab has targeted African Union Mission in Somalia (AMISOM) peacekeepers for their support of the TFG.
+Al Shabaab is al Qaeda’s affiliate in Somalia and operates primarily out of the country’s southern and central regions.
+The group is fighting an insurgency against the internationally recognized Somali Federal Government, which is based in Somalia’s capital, Mogadishu.
+Al Shabaab has targeted African Union Mission in Somalia (AMISOM) peacekeepers for their support of the federal government.
 The group has also repeatedly threatened the United States and the West and has demonstrated the capacity to strike beyond Somalia’s borders.

 The structure of al Shabaab is important to understanding how the group operates.
 Al Shabaab leaders are members of a Shura Council; the number of council members is unknown.
 The Shura Council has set al Shabaab’s policy in Somalia, and local administrations are expected to abide by this policy.
 The power that al Shabaab’s Shura Council holds over more local administrations varies geographically.
 Further, internal divisions within al Shabaab’s leadership materialized when the group began to publicly align itself with al Qaeda and the global jihad network.